Genera1Developer/Noodles/AI.md

     *   Automatic stop after a short duration – because nobody likes a prolonged attack.
     *   Prominent ethical hacking warnings and disclaimers – seriously, don't be stupid.
     *   Requires explicit consent – last chance to back out.
+*   **Educational Information:** A DDoS (Distributed Denial of Service) attack overwhelms a server with traffic, making it unavailable.
+Simulating this helps test the infrastructure's ability to withstand such attacks.

 ### 3. File Encryption Tool